2016-2017 District Goals

 - KPTI Day - Each year, the Circle K District Board leads tours at the Kiwanis Pediatric Trauma Institute at Tufts Medical Center in Boston.
 Key Family members from all over the New England District attend this day long event, and the event includes a parade of checks and in-kind donations, a picture slide show, a guest speaker, and a tour of the hospital.
 This event takes place on the first Saturday in December, and registration is required.

 Our district is divided into four divisions for administrative purposes.
 Each division has a Lieutenant Governor on the District Board who works specifically with the clubs in that division.
-Click on the division tab to get information about clubs, division, and the Lieutenant Governor:
+To learn more about our divisions and clubs click on the respective Lieutenant Governor Photo under the district board tab.

 Atlantic Division - Southeastern Massachusetts & Rhode Island